Towards a Localised S-Matrix Theory: Near- and Far-Field Approximations

 Let us have a closer look at the phenomenon of oscillations within Subregion~\textbf{III} in the forward direction~(${\theta =0}$).
 As a mixed system of mediators, we may consider two exchanged particles, $\Phi_{1,2}$, with different masses, $m_{1,2}$, obeying the hierarchy: $0< \Delta m = m_2 - m_1 \ll m_{1,2}$.
 After setting all coupling constants of the theory to 1, for simplicity, the total matrix element $M$ will be the sum of two matrix elements, $M_{1,2}$, describing the exchange of the particles $\Phi_{1,2}$ in the $s$-channel, i.e.~$M = M_1 + M_2$.
 Each matrix element~$M_{1,2}$ can then be expanded according to~\refs{eq:M_sub-III}, with $\qt^2_{1,2} = (p^0)^2 - m^2_{1,2}$.
 Although the complex norms $|M_{1,2}|$ individually do not predominantly depend on $\absl$, there is still a phase difference between $M_1$ and $M_2$, given by $\exp\big[ i(\qt_1 - \qt_2)\,\hatp\cdot \vecl\big]$.
 Obviously, this phase difference induces an oscillating pattern in $|M|$ with oscillation length: ${L_\text{osc} = |\qt_1 - \qt_2|^{-1}}$.
-This pattern is exactly the same as in the frequently discussed Fraunhofer zone, but it has an almost constant amplitude $|M|$ with the distance $\absl$ like {\em plane waves} as observed in~\cite{Ioannisian:1998ch,Naumov:2013bea}, rather than it is decreasing as $1/\absl$ as spherical waves.
+This pattern is exactly the same as in the frequently discussed Fraunhofer zone, but it has an almost constant amplitude $|M|$ with the distance $\absl$ like \emph{plane waves} as observed in~\cite{Ioannisian:1998ch,Naumov:2013bea}, rather than it is decreasing as $1/\absl$ as spherical waves.
 A~similar conclusion would be reached if we had considered Subregion~{\bf II}, which represents a region in the deep Fresnel zone, as it lies much closer to the QM center~$\xb$ of the source.
 Here, we must caution the reader that statistical uncertainties, $\sigma_{\vecl}$, play a significant role in oscillations.
 These are usually larger than~$\dl$, i.e.~$\sigma_{\vecl} \gtrsim \dl$, and so they will reduce the amplitude of oscillations, at least by a factor $L_{\rm osc}/\sigma_{\vecl} \ll 1$, in oscillation scenarios with $L_{\rm osc} \ll \dl$~\cite{Ioannisian:1998ch,Beuthe:2001rc}.
+Statistical uncertainties are a source of decoherence with $\sigma_{\vecl} \gtrsim \dl$, which means that the features we pointed out in the Fresnel region may be obscured.
+However, the amplitude will still be finite, because $\sigma_{\vecl}$ cannot introduce singularities.

 In the backwards direction ($\theta = \pi$) of Subregion~{\bf III}, the last term on the RHS of~\refs{eq:M_sub-III} will dominate, and so $|M|=|M_1+M_2|$ will have a tiny oscillating amplitude.
 As a result, there will be no visible oscillations in this region.
 As for Subregion~{\bf I}, it is worth commenting that it is a kinematic region signifying a highly off-shell regime of particle propagation, since we have the condition: $\big|\absp - \qt\big| \gg \absl/\dl^2$, specifically~in the forward (backwards) direction where~${\theta = 0\,(\pi)}$.
 According to the analytic matrix-element approximation in~\eqref{eq:M_sub-I}, no oscillations from mixed mediators will take place in this subregion.